The UWC Movement and UWC Short Courses

 About UWC Short Courses

-UWC short courses are a customisable transformational, opportunity for UWC schools and colleges, alumni, national committees and external partners to spread the UWC mission and values to a wider demographic.
-UWC short courses seek to further the UWC mission and values beyond what the schools and colleges alone can reach.
+UWC Short Courses are a customisable transformational, opportunity for UWC schools and colleges, alumni, national committees and external partners to spread the UWC mission and values to a wider demographic.
+UWC Short Courses seek to further the UWC mission and values beyond what the schools and colleges alone can reach.

-The courses are experiential and immersive, typically bringing together 30 - 60 people from different backgrounds.
+The courses are experiential and immersive, typically bringing together 15 - 60 people from different backgrounds.
 As the focus of each course is different, the course participants may come from the same country, region or continent, or they may be an entirely international group.

 Short Course Organisers